 - Capital: Kathmandu

-- Population:27.8 Million (2013)
+- Population: 27.8 Million (2013)

-- Population Density: 194 per square kilometer
+- Population Density: 194 per square kilometre

 Time Zone

-Nepali time is GMT/UTC plus 5 hours 45 minutes
+Nepali time is GMT/UTC plus 5 hours 45 minutes.

 Country Code and Phone Code